mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/UserManual/en/DAW/050_mixer.md

 a slot created for a mixer plugin on the mixer.

 # Mixer Plugins
-In Stargate, the mixer uses plugins to provide mixer channel functionality.
+In Intuitives, the mixer uses plugins to provide mixer channel functionality.
 Presently, the 2 mixer plugins are `Simple Fader` and `SG Channel`, although in the future we may offer more mixer plugins.